cfosseprez/swarmsort/README.md

 ## Examples

-See the `examples/` directory for comprehensive usage examples:
+See the `examples/` directory for comprehensive usage examples.

-- `basic_usage.py`: Complete examples with visualization
-- `multi_camera_tracking.py`: Track across multiple cameras
-- `crowd_tracking.py`: Dense crowd scenarios
-- `vehicle_tracking.py`: Highway and parking lot examples
-- `sports_tracking.py`: Fast-moving objects in sports

 ## Testing